XiaoruiZhu/blog/_posts/articles/2016-08-23-SAS-Student.md

 1. You need download your programs if you want run locally.

 2. You may take some time when you try to upload very big datasets (Depends on you bandwidth)

+## 2. SAS University Edition(Local Version)

+**Installation:**

+1. Read and follow the instruction here step by step to install: [SAS University Edition instruction](http://www.sas.com/en_us/software/university-edition/download-software.html#windows)

+2. Install VirtualBox based on your OS before install SAS University Edition, download here: [VirtualBox download](https://www.virtualbox.org/wiki/Download_Old_Builds_5_1) (Please try VirtualBox 5.1.2.
+I tried 5.1.0, but it doesn’t work.)

+3. Download SAS vApp on the same page of step 1.

+4. Watch the Quick start video to set local folder.

+**Pros:**

+1. It’s installed on your computer so files will be saved locally,

+2. Datasets will be read locally, so big datasets work efficiently.

+**Cons:**

+1. Open VirtualBox every time and open Browsers to use SAS Studio;

+2. In total, SAS University and VirtualBox will eat your about 2.5GB space.

 **Suggestions:**